Actim® Calprotectin

 How Actim Calprotectin works

-Actim Calprotectin is a rapid immunological dipstick test that is based on highly specific monoclonal antibodies that detect fecal calprotectin.
-The test kit contains all the materials needed for at-home sampling, and the one-step test protocol requires only 15 seconds of hands-on time.
-The results can be read from the test strip in just 10 minutes, with the number of blue lines indicating the concentration level of calprotectin found in feces.
+Actim Calprotectin is a rapid immunological dipstick test based on highly specific monoclonal antibodies that detect fecal calprotectin.
+All the items required for at-home sampling are included in the test kit.
+The test result can be read by a healthcare professional from the test strip in just 10 minutes, with the number of blue lines indicating the concentration level of calprotectin found in feces.

-Actim Calprotectin gives semiquantitative results by reporting calprotectin concentration in three ranges: <50, 50–200, and >200 μg/g.
+Actim Calprotectin gives a semiquantitative test result by reporting calprotectin concentration in feces in three ranges: <50, 50–200, and >200 μg/g.
 This helps to distinguish between patients without mucosal damage, those with an irritable bowel, and those with an active inflammation.

-The innovative leak-proof sample tube allows an exceptionally hygienic sample collection – even at home.
-The sampling device automatically adjusts the amount of sample, ensuring that test results are always consistent and reliable.
-The test can be carried out without opening the tube cap.
-This guarantees a convenient and user-friendly testing.
-Once the sample collection is done, the sample tube can be stored at room temperature for up to one week, which enables taking multiple samples on different days and sending all of them for testing at once.
+The innovative leak-proof sample tube allows a hygienic sample collection at home.
+The sampling device automatically adjusts the amount of sample needed for the test, and the test can be carried out without opening the tube cap.
+This guarantees convenient and user-friendly testing.
+Once the sample has been collected, the sample tube can be stored at room temperature for up to one week.

 • Fecal calprotectin is a sensitive marker of intestinal inflammation.

-• It is an immunomodulatory and antimicrobial protein that is primarily secreted by neutrophils.
+• It is an immunomodulatory and antimicrobial protein primarily secreted by neutrophils.
 Mucosal damage causes neutrophil degranulation, which leads to elevated levels of calprotectin concentration in the bowel and feces.

 • Calprotectin is an extremely stable protein that can be found in feces even after 7 days of secretion from the mucosal membrane.